 It was natural that the normal social life of the students should break down.
-The number of men students fell off, and the majority of those who remained in the University were drafted into the Students Officers' Training Corps and put under military discipline.
+The number of men students fell off and the majority of those who remained in the University were drafted into the Student Officers' Training Corps and put under military discipline.
 It was not strange or unanticipated that some of the measures adopted were futile and wasteful.
-A rather amusing instance occurred when Lexington Hall was taken over for use as a mess hall.
-Early in the morning the whole Corps was marched to the Hall for breakfast with military precision; but, as only one section at a time could be accommodated. ranks were broken and the hungry left-overs, many of them chafing to be about their business. made themselves as comfortable as they could sitting on the curbstone until they could enter the Hall, when the breakfasted group would take their places on the curb.
-Then, when all had been fed, all marched away.
+A rather amusing instance occurred when Lexington Hall was taken over for use as a Mess Hall.
+Early in the morning the whole Corps was marched to the Hall for breakfast with military precision but, as only one section at a time could be accommodated, ranks were broken and the hungry left-overs, many of them chafing to be about their business, made themselves as comfortable as they could sitting on the curbstone until they could enter the Hall and the breakfasted group took their places.
+Then when all had been fed, all marched away.
 But sitting on the curb gave no occupation except to stare up at Beecher Hall.
-As this was the time of day when the women students were rising, they had to do some gymnastics to roll out of bed, creep along the floor in their night clothes, and do some sleight of hand to get the windows closed without being seen by the United States Army.
-My suggestion to the commanding officer that, if it was not practicable to assign those who had breakfasted to other tasks, they might be required to sit on the opposite curb with their backs to Beecher Hall was received courteously and the necessary orders issued.
-In consequence it was no longer necessary to keep up the "daily-dozen" habit.
+As this was the time of day when the women students were rising, they had to do some gymnastics to roll out of bed, creep along the floor in their night clothes, and do some sleight of hand to get the windows closed without being seen by the United States army.
+My suggestion to the Commanding Officer, that if it was not practicable to assign those who had breakfasted to other tasks, they might be required to sit on the opposite curb with their backs to Beecher, was received courteously and the necessary orders issued.
+In consequence it was no longer necessary to keep up the "daily dozen habit.